 Tip No 3: Combine your insurance policies

 The easiest way to reduce the cost of your car insurance is to combine policies.
-For instance, all insurance companies offer multi car discounts, so if your household has two or more cars, you could significantly reduce your insurance bill by having all of your cars under the same policy.
+For instance, all insurance companies offer multi car discounts.
+If your household has two or more cars, you can significantly reduce your insurance bill by having all of your cars under the same policy.
 You can also bundle different insurance products if your insurance company offers them.
-That means that any additional insurance product, such as home insurance or possibly even life insurance could reduce your insurance bill.
-When choosing a car insurance company, make sure to find out whether your insurance company offers competitive rates for other types of policiesand whether they offer bundled discounts.
+This means that any additional insurance product, such as home insurance or possibly even life insurance can reduce your insurance bill.
+When choosing a car insurance company, make sure to find out whether your insurance company offers competitive rates for other types of policies and whether they offer bundled discounts.

 Tip No 4: Ask about “hidden” bonuses

 Most insurance companies offer discounts for a variety of reasons.
 For instance, if you have a good GPA in school, if you’re a safe driver, or if you drive short distances.
 If you’re a professional, your premium might qualify for a discount.
 In addition, companies offer discounts for lump sum payments or monthly payments which can be pretty substantial.
 Since it’s not in their best interest to proactively apply discounts to your policy, you’ll have to ask about them.
 Give your insurance agent a call and see if you qualify for any new discounts as you may be surprised.

 Tip No 5: Sometimes, lower doesn’t mean better

 Although it may be tempting to switch to a cut-rate insurance company to lower your bill, be careful not to pick a second rate insurance carrier.
 Remember that insurance companies are in the business of making money – and the easiest way is by not paying out claims.
 Of course, there are certain regulations which force insurance companies to pay out on claims, but it’s much easier to deal with a large and well-known insurance company than one you only hear about through online advertisements or late night TV.